scylladb/care-pet/docs/build-with-java.md

 }
 ```

-First, we create a client obkect which is an instance of the Sensor class.
-Just like in the `Migrate` class, we parse args using `Config.parse()` method to connect to the database.
+First, we create a client object, an instance of the Sensor class.
+Like in the `Migrate` class, we parse args using the `Config.parse()` method to connect to the database.

 In the `Sensor` constructor, we attribute a random ID to the `owner`, `pet` and `sensors`.